Al Jadid (magazine)

-Al Jadid (Arabic: The New) is a quarterly magazine with a special reference to Arabic literature.
-It has been in circulation since 1993 and is based in Los Angeles, California, USA.
-The subtitle of the magazine is A review and record of Arab culture and arts.
+Al Jadid (Arabic: The New) is an online magazine with a special reference to Arabic literature.
+It was a quarterly print publication between 1993 and 2019.
+The magazine is based in Los Angeles, California, US.
+Its subtitle is A review and record of Arab culture and arts.

 History and profile

 Al Jadid was launched by Elie Chalala, a Lebanese, in 1993 as a bilingual publication featuring articles in Arabic and English.
-In 1995 it was redesigned as a monthly publication covering Arab culture and arts, and the most of the articles were published in English.
+In 1995 it was redesigned as a monthly publication covering Arab culture and arts, and most of the articles were published in English.
 In 1996 it was restarted as a quarterly magazine and began to feature articles in English.
 Its headquarters is in Los Angeles.
 As of 2002 he was the editor-in-chief of Al Jadid.
+The magazine was redesigned as an online-only publication in 2019.